geoflow3d/geoflow-bundle/README.md

 geof flowchart.json --input_footprint=/some/path/file.gpkg --building_identifier=gid
 ```

-Alternatively, you can also set the global parameters in a TOML configuration file.
+In addition to the command line, you can also set the global parameters in a TOML configuration file.

 ```toml
 # contents of config.toml